Edit in GitHubLog an issue

 // In document sandbox (code.js)

-import { RuntimeType } from "express-document-sdk";
+import addOnSandboxSdk, { RuntimeType } from "add-on-sdk-document-sandbox";

 const uiProxy = await runtime.apiProxy(RuntimeType.panel);